fwuermseher/EvoBandits/GLOSSARY.md

 #### Bounds

-A list of tuples that define the lower and upper bounds for each value of the action vector, and therefore, constrain the solution space for the optimization with EvoBandits.
-For problems that are modeled using the Python API, the bounds are derived from the specifications for the individual decision parameters that build the action vector.
+Bounds are defined as a list of tuples, where each tuple specifies the lower and upper limits for a value in the action vector.
+These bounds constrain the solution space for optimization with EvoBandits.
+When using the Python API, the bounds are derived from the specifications of the individual decision parameters that make up the action vector.

 #### Encoding / Decoding

 If the user defines a solution space using the Python API, an encoding step is necessary to convert the solution to an action vector that is usable for optimization with EvoBandits.
-This step is trivial for integer parameters; however, a discretization step for float parameters and label encoding for categorical parameters is required.
+This step is trivial for integer parameters; however, a discretization step (converting continuous values into discrete intervals) for float parameters and label encoding (assigning unique integer values to categorical data) for categorical parameters is required.

 #### EvoBandits Algorithm Options